wn-doolittle/caliper-spec/caliper-spec.md

 Regarding property changes, use of the [JSON-LD](#jsonldDef) `@id` and `@type` keywords have been deprecated in favor of `id` and `type`.
 The Caliper [Event](#event) now includes an identifier `id` property  as well as new `referrer`, `session` and `extensions` attributes.
 [Entity](#entity) property additions, name changes and deprecations also feature in this new release.

 [Sensor](#sensor) and [endpoint](#endpoint) behaviors are more fully described and the new specification also clarifies how to express Caliper events and entities in a [JSON-LD](#jsonldDef) document.
 A new Caliper [JSON-LD](#jsonldDef) context document is also provided to map Caliper terms to their respective [IRIs](iriDef).

-This version of the specification (1.1-errata.01) also includes a number of minor typographical and text duplication errors uncovered when the document was translated into Korean.
+This version of the specification is versioned 1.1-errata.01.
+It includes a number of minor typographical and text duplication errors uncovered when the document was translated into Korean.

 All these changes are described in more detail in [Appendix H. Change Log](#changeLog).